This website may earn a commission from purchases made through affiliate links.

 Over time I lost motivation and during winters I get SAD.
 Not “sad!!!” but S.A.D.
 Seasonal Affective Disorder basically shuts down your body and the part of the brain that wants to do stuff.
 Like get off the couch and go to the gym.

 I tried fighting it by continuing to do cardio and some light lifting, but it wasn’t the same.
 My meals became less healthy and more comforting.

 Then I wanted more comfort than anything else.
 Any guesses on where I sought comfort?
 Yes, at the bottom of potato chips’ bags.
 Spoiler alert… I found more guilt and regret than comfort there.
 Maybe that bag was defective?
 No matter, I just gained weight and jumped with both feet into the deep end of the serial dieter’s cycle.

 But something else happened.
-We reconnected.
-I still couldn’t afford training but that didn’t matter.
-I proposed to him that we work together and open a studio and I can manage it.
+I still couldn’t afford training but that didn’t matter, I decided to do so much more research on weight loss so that I could open a studio.
 My business management certification would come in handy.
-Hopefully being around our gym would help me get back into it and stay motivated while we help our clients reach their goals.
+Hopefully being around my own gym would help me get back into it and stay motivated while I help my clients reach their goals.

 I do have to admit that this whole journey started from a very selfish place but bear (bare?)
 With me.

 But eventually, by the magic of the law of attraction, it happened!

 The beginning of the end.
 The end of this article.